 *This estimate does not include room and board costs

-Effective Fall 2018 the tuition rate for Early College Courses is $99.50 per credit, which includes the Board of Trustees scholarship awarded to high school students taking OCC courses.
-A registration fee of $20 per term applies as well as applicable course fees (course fees are for Jumpstart courses ONLY).
+Effective Fall 2023, the tuition rate for Early College courses is $110.00 per credit, which includes the Board of Trustees scholarship awarded to high school students taking OCC courses.
+Additional fees may apply for some Early College at the HS schools who require books and Early College at OCC and online courses.

-- Through your online student portal, Ocean Connect, under the Student Finance tab if paying by credit or debit card.
-Here you can pay your bill in full or you can set up a payment plan if one is available.
+- Through your online student portal, Ocean Connect, under the Student Finance tab, you can also pay your bill in full or you can set up a payment plan if one is available.
 For more information on paying online, visit the Paying for College page.

 Frequently Asked Questions